Sign up for an eToro account

 Stages of the Bitcoin halving cycle

-Previous Bitcoin halving cycles have led to significant price increases, and so investors typically pay attention to bitcoin and other cryptoassets in the run-up to the event.
+Previous Bitcoin halving cycles have led to significant price increases, so investors typically pay attention to Bitcoin and other cryptoassets in the run-up to the event.

-The price of bitcoin follows several different stages.
-After previous halvings, the price of bitcoin demonstrated impressive growth in the following 12- to 18-month period, marked by a new all-time high set by the cryptoasset, as demonstrated in the BTC chart below.
-This period of time is typically referred to as a “crypto bull market.”
+The price of Bitcoin follows different patterns pre- and post-halving.
+After previous halvings, the price of Bitcoin demonstrated impressive growth in the next 12- to 18-month period.
+In some of these cases, it reached a new all-time high, as demonstrated in the BTC chart below.
+This period is referred to as a “crypto bull market”.

 For illustration purposes only.
 Past performance is not an indication of future results.